hamza72x/brewc/Readme.md

-## Brew concurrent download and install, around 50to 60% faster
+## brew concurrent downloader and installer, around 50%/60% faster with huge dependencies, for example: ffmpeg

 ## Install